What is Stress

 The most important thing is, to be able to monitor your stress levels and know how to deal with your problems as they appear.
 The body is superbly equipped to deal with stress, but up to a certain level.
 If you’re adaptive resources become overworked and exhausted, your body ceases to function smoothly.
 Different organs then can become stress targets.

 Effects of Stress –

 Physical or Mental Stress may cause physical illness as well as mental or emotional problems.
 Below Picture shows parts of the body most affected by stress.

 Click here for Techniques of Stress Management include

 - Self-understanding (e.g. self-identification as a Type A or as a Type B personality)

 - Breathing exercises

 - Taking more regular and effective rest

 Two powerful body systems cope with stress.
-The nervous system controls the rapid body changes, while the endocrine system regulates the longer-term patterns of stress response by releasing hormones into the blood.
+The nervous system controls the rapid body changes, while the endocrine system regulates the longer-term patterns of the stress response by releasing hormones into the blood.
 The adrenal activates the sympathetic nervous system, reducing the normalizing effects of body function.
-This increases the metabolic rate, heart rate, circulation and blood pressure.
-In addition, effectiveness of the digestive system is diminished and disturbances in sleep patterns become common.
+This increases the metabolic rate, heart rate, circulation, and blood pressure.
+In addition, the effectiveness of the digestive system is diminished and disturbances in sleep patterns become common.